-- Symantec Endpoint: Installing Symantec anti-virus software on your computer will keep it from being infected by computer viruses, worms, adware and spyware.
-When you install Symantec on your computer, it will be configured to automatically update.
-ITS has made this program available free of charge for students.
-A copy can be downloaded at http://www.eiu.edu/its/helpdesk/swdownloads.php
+- Anti-virus: Installing anti-virus software on your computer will keep it from being infected by computer viruses, worms, adware and spyware.
+ITS has made a list of anti-virus programs which are compatible with SafeConnect.
+The list can be found at http://www.eiu.edu/its/helpdesk/kb/007/kb0070007.php

 - Software updates: It is very important to keep your computer operating system and other software up-to-date by downloading software patches released by the manufacturer.
 Software updates often patch potential security breaches which could leave your computer vulnerable to attack.
 Make sure you are aware of the methods for keeping your software up-to-date.

-Network access in the residence halls and on EIU wireless (eiuwifi) has been enhanced through the implementation of a product called Safe Connect.
-Safe Connect provides a more secure computing environment for you when connecting to the Eastern network.
-In order to be allowed access to the network, you will be required to keep your computer’s operating system up to date.
+Network access in the residence halls and on EIU wireless (eiuwifi) utilizes Safe Connect to provide a more secure computing environment for you when connecting to the Eastern network.
+In order to be allowed access to the network, you will be required to keep your computer's operating system up to date.
 In addition, Safe Connect will check for the existence of an approved anti-virus program that is running and properly updated.

 Technical requirements for Safe Connect